51 Comments

 Whatever deference might have been due any proclamation by any prior president, it definitely is not due this president.

-Trump is profoundly different from any president before him.
+Trump is profoundly different from any president before him in ways that reflect on his credibility and whether he's acting in good faith.
 He cannot be voted out of office (or re-elected).
 He almost certainly will not be impeached again by the House, much less convicted and removed by the Senate.
 He apparently could not care less about the Republican party or conservatives, generally.
 And, most compelling, six SCOTUS justices--for the first time in our nation's history--proclaimed that Trump (and everybody he grants pardons to) cannot be prosecuted for any of the federal crimes they commit in their wild and egregious abuses and usurpations of power.

 After SCOTUS usurped the power to pretend that we delegated to SCOTUS the power to make presidents "immune" from prosecution for criminal abuses and usurpations of power, Trump campaigned for control of America's nuclear arsenal by proclaiming “If I were the president, I would inform the threatening country — in this case, Iran — that if you do anything to harm this person, we are going to blow your largest cities and the country itself to smithereens.
 We are going to blow it to smithereens.”